-During a game, are you savoring the action or are you thinking about the outcome?
+During a game, are you savoring the action or thinking about the outcome?

 If it’s possible, I’m usually doing both.
 Being concerned with the outcome is part of what makes it enjoyable for me.
 I love the competition and how quickly things can turn around.
 Coming back from a big deficit and winning is one of the best feelings.
 It’s why I love the game so much.

 Does being the underdog, contender, or favorite make a difference in how you play the game?

 I think it absolutely makes a difference.
 When you are the underdog, you have nothing to lose, which makes it less stressful and gives you more energy and the fire to prove people wrong.
 You see that all the time in the NCAA tournament.
 Being a contender is probably the best position you can be in.
 People will praise you if you win, but won’t blame you if you lose.
 These are the games where you feel confident and excited to play.
 I think being the favorite is the hardest and most nerve-wracking.
 It’s easy to be overconfident and underestimate your opponent.
 Throughout the years and the many teams I’ve played on, I have been in every single one of these positions.

 What do you consider the greatest triumph of your career?